-[5.] (d) If the seller and purchaser agree to waive the requirements of
+(d) If the seller and purchaser agree to waive the requirements of subsection 1.

-4. If an evaluation [and rating] of a residential property was completed not more than 5 years before the seller and purchaser entered into the agreement to purchase the residential property, the seller for his agent may serve the purchaser for his agent with that evaluation fand rating.
+If an evaluation of a residential property was completed not more than 5 years before the seller and purchaser entered into the agreement to purchase the residential property, the seller may serve the purchaser with that evaluation.

 Sec.
-19.1 Sec.
-51. NRS 228.360 is hereby amended to read as follows: 228.360 The Consumer's Advocate:
+51. NRS 228.360 is hereby amended to read as follows:

+228.360 The Consumer's Advocate:
-Shall intervene in and represent the public interest in:

-(a) All proceedings conducted pursuant to NRS 704.7561 to 704.7595, inclusive; and

-(b) All proceedings conducted pursuant to NRS 704.061 to 704.110, inclusive, in which an electric utility has filed a general rate application or an annual deferred energy accounting adjustment application. [to clear its deferred accounts.]
+- Shall intervene in and represent the public interest in: - (a) All proceedings conducted pursuant to NRS 704.7561 to 704.7595, inclusive; and - (b) All proceedings conducted pursuant to NRS 704.061 to 704.110, inclusive, in which an electric utility has filed a general rate application or an annual deferred energy accounting adjustment application. [to clear its deferred accounts.]